On the Law Center campus, Eleanor Holmes Norton Green is decorated with balloons during 2019’s Reunion picnic.

 The 150th Anniversary Week, held October 5-9, highlighted a diverse cross-section of alumni and faculty members.
 Virtual programs examined the Law Center’s leadership in the areas of national and global health law, voting rights, national security law, and racial and criminal justice reform.

-Recordings of programs held that week and throughout the academic year are available on the 150th Anniversary website.
+Recordings of programs held that week and throughout the academic year are available on the 150th Anniversary website(This link opens in a new tab).

 Recap of the 150th Anniversary Week